Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 Test loop
 ^^^^^^^^^
-The process for adding a test loop is the same as the process for adding a validation loop.
+The process for enabling a test loop is the same as the process for enabling a validation loop.
 Please refer to the section above for details.
-For this you need to override :meth:`~pytorch_lightning.core.lightning.LightningModule.test_step`.
+For this you need to override the :meth:`~pytorch_lightning.core.lightning.LightningModule.test_step` method.

 The only difference is that the test loop is only called when :meth:`~pytorch_lightning.trainer.trainer.Trainer.test` is used.